hz-b/rayx/docs/src/Developer/Introduction/02-Style-Guide-for-Programming-in-Ray.md

 As longer names can contain more than one word, it can help to have a visual divider.
 In the case of Ray-UI we use "camelCase" and "PascalCase".
 When to use what, will be in the next section.

 The upper case letter indicates a new word and thus improves readability.
 Every name should be able to stand alone and describe the object, function or variable.
 Something like "int v;" does not achieve this.
-This also means only using common abbreviations, like "val" for "value" or "dx" for a distance over x.
+This also means to avoid using abbreviations, besides the most common ones ("val" for "value" or "dx" for a distance over x).

 Avoid using symbols or variable names from formulas for naming variables in the code.
 This makes the code a riddle to decipher, without further information.
 The correct ways to do this: